coreinfrastructure/best-practices-badge/doc/security.md

 We thank many, including Reg Meeson, for reviewing and providing feedback on this assurance case.

-Please report potential vulnerabilities you find.
-See [CONTRIBUTING.md](../CONTRIBUTING.md) for how to submit a vulnerability report.
+Please report potential vulnerabilities you find; see [CONTRIBUTING.md](../CONTRIBUTING.md) for how to submit a vulnerability report.